HKdigital/jslib--hkd-base/README.md

 Most other Javascript libraries created by HKdigital depend on this library.

-## Checkout the HKdigital devtool
+## Add libraries to your project

-Checkout [HKdigital devtool](https://github.com/HKdigital/hkdigital-devtool) if you want to start a Javascript project from scratch.
+You can add libraries to your project as git submodules.
+But Checkout [HKdigital devtool](https://github.com/HKdigital/hkdigital-devtool) if you want to start a Javascript project from scratch.
 This devtool can setup a NodeJS (backend) or SVELTE (frontend) project for you.

 ### Add libraries to you project